CIS1221-2023-2024/A5-RayTracing/README.md

 ## Recommendations

-The image will have the `.pmm` extension, you can either install the "PBM/PPM/PGM Viewer for Visual Studio Code" from the extensions marketplace of Visual Studio, or use this online tool: "https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html"
+The image will have the `.ppm` extension, you can either install the "PBM/PPM/PGM Viewer for Visual Studio Code" from the extensions marketplace of Visual Studio, or use this online tool: "https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html"

 Be patient!

 ## C#'s instruction

 1. Clone the repository on your machine
-2. Execute the executable file inside the `binaries` folder
+2. Execute the file in the `binaries` folder
+    1. If you are on Windows, execute the `rayTracing_win64` file
+    2. If you are on Linux, execute the `rayTracing_linux` file